ryanjamesmcgill/FullStackReactStarter/README.md

 $ npm run start --- This will start the server, defaulting to port 3000
 ```

-Run 'npm run start', and point a browser to `localhost:3000/` and you're up and running!
+Run `npm run start`, and point a browser to `localhost:3000/` and you're up and running!